ngnnah/readydemo-2025-06-06-prompt-protocol/README.md

-# AI-Assisted Workflow & Prompting Protocol Demo
+# AI Tools Workflow Demo

-## Overview

-This repository contains materials for a demonstration of AI tools and workflows, created around June 6, 2025.
-It showcases a structured approach to leveraging AI for enhanced productivity in development and content creation, effectively demonstrating how to "10x productivity."
+This repository contains the materials for a demonstration of AI tools and workflows created on June 6, 2025.
+The presentation showcases a structured approach to using AI tools to 10x productivity.

+## What's Inside

-This project serves as both documentation of an AI-assisted workflow and is itself a product of that process.
-It's a "meta" example: using AI to create a presentation (found in `/slides`) about AI workflows and prompting protocols.
-The core idea is to illustrate a methodical way to integrate AI into daily tasks.
+This repository serves as both documentation of the AI workflow process and the product of that process.
+It demonstrates the "meta" example of using AI to create a presentation about AI workflows.

-## Project Structure
+### Repository Structure

-The repository is organized as follows:

 ```
 /